justmeloic/flowgen/README.md

 ## 📦 Deployment

-FlowGen follows a distributed monolith architecture pattern, where the application is deployed as a single unit but maintains clear internal service boundaries.
+FlowGen follows a modular monolith architecture pattern, where the application is deployed as a single unit but maintains clear internal service boundaries.
 The build process compiles the Next.js frontend into static files that are served by the FastAPI backend, creating an efficient and easily deployable package.

 ### Architecture Overview